A short version of this post was originally posted on TechCrunch.

 - At least one beautiful image, this image should not be a plain screenshot but rather an image that explains what your app is all about.
 Try to visualize your one liner.

 - Great screenshots, craft every one of them.
-The content you show in your app store page should be interesting and funny (please, no more screenshots with ‘John Smith’s in the contact list or ‘buy milk’ items).
-Example : disqus
+The content you show on your app store page should be interesting and funny (please, no more screenshots with ‘John Smith’s in the contact list or ‘buy milk’ items).
+Example: Disqus

 - Great image of the team.
 Bloggers always like to use pictures of people and show the faces behind the app.
 Don’t use your LinkedIn profile picture!
 Be original.
 Here are two team pictures which I used when sending our story to bloggers and they worked well.